i18n-site/md/en/blog/tech/search.md

 ## Prefix Real-Time Search

-To achieve the display of search results while the user is inputting, for instance, when ` Wor` is entered, words like `words` and `work` prefixed with ` Wor` are shown.
+To realize the display of search results while the user is inputting, for example, when ` Wor` is entered, words such as `words` and `work` prefixed with ` Wor` are displayed.

 ![](https://p.3ti.site/1727684944.avif)

-The search kernel will utilize the `prefix` table for the last word after word segmentation to find all words prefixed with it, and conduct searches sequentially.
+The search kernel will make use of the `prefix` table for the last word after word segmentation to find all words prefixed with it, and search in sequence.

-The anti-shake function `debounce` is also employed in the front-end interaction (implemented as follows) to reduce the frequency of user input-triggered searches and the amount of computation.
+The anti-shake function `debounce` is also adopted in the front-end interaction (implemented as follows) to reduce the frequency of user input-triggered searches and the computational amount.

 ```js
 export default (wait, func) => {